marcin212/ipfs-gui/README.md

 ## Features
 * Manage daemon (start/stop/autostart)
 * Add ipfs to path
-* Add file to ipfs via the 'sent to' menu
+* Add file to ipfs via the 'send to' menu
 * Open webui
 * More to come!
 If you have an idea leave an issue